List of Boy Meets World characters: Jason Marsden

 Jason Marsden (Jason Marsden), Eric's best friend from the age of three.
 He is often more calm than Eric, and can either be his voice of reason or the one who gets him into trouble.
 He is quite fond of girls, as is Eric.
 He was on the show from 1993–1995; he left the show after graduating and going to college, leaving Eric at home to be a "townie", and was never referenced again.
 He was the only character on the series to have the same exact name of the actor portraying him.

 Lila Bolander

 Lila Bolander-Feeny (Bonnie Bartlett, William Daniels' real-life wife), is the Dean of Pennbrook College.
 She was on the show from 1997–1999.
 In the show, she is stereotypically portrayed as a strict, disciplinarian college administrator who is romantically attracted to George Feeny.
-He initially did not reciprocate her affection, but they eventually enter a mantic relationship.
+He initially did not reciprocate her affection, but they eventually enter a romantic relationship.
 Bolander was previously married to archeologist Dr. Curtis Kincaid (Francis X. McCarthy).
-In contrast with Feeny, Kincaid cares more about his personal success than the well being of others, which ultimately leads Bolander to choose Feeny over Kincaid during the latter's attempt at salvaging their past marriage.
+In contrast with Feeny, Kincaid cares more about his personal success than the wellbeing of others, which ultimately leads Bolander to choose Feeny over Kincaid during the latter's attempt at salvaging their past marriage.
 After marrying Feeny in the last episode of season six, she isn't seen again and is mentioned only a few times during the seventh and final season.